Udaipur Tour Package, often called the "City of Lakes," enjoys a varied climate throughout the

 museums, and courtyards, showcasing the opulent lifestyle of the Mewar rulers.

 Another must-visit is Lake Pichola, the heart of Udaipur’s romantic reputation.
-A boat ride here
+A boat ride

-gardens and is said to have inspired the Taj Mahal.
+and serene gardens and is said to have inspired the Taj Mahal.

 Jagdish Temple, located near the City Palace, is a significant spiritual and architectural site.